HTTP Proxy Configuration Overview

 For web browsers, you must use IP address authentication, then configure your network proxy settings.
 If you use Firefox or Chrome, the FoxyProxy plugin makes it really easy to configure your proxy settings.

-To read about other types of configuration, browse the Proxy Configuration category of our user help documentation.
+To read about other types of configuration, browse the Proxy Configuration and Proxy Configuration-2 menus of our user help documentation.